HVAC Training Schools and Certifications in Arkansas

 For residents of more rural regions of AR or those with commitments preventing them from attending a traditional, on-campus HVAC program, there are also distance-based programs available.
 To learn about these schools, please visit the online HVAC programs page.

-Arkansas HVAC Licensing
+Arkansas HVAC Licensing and Certification

 Before securing work as an HVAC installer or mechanic, workers in Arkansas are strongly advised to check that they have all necessary credentialing.
 As mentioned previously, there is one mandatory credential for all people nationally who handle refrigerants: the EPA Section 608 certification.
 There are four types of this specific certification: